-In the Gospel passage for today’s Mass (March 20th),1 The Ordinary Form provides two options: Mt 1:16, 18-21, 24a and Lk 2:41-51a; I refer to the first option.
+In the Gospel passage for today’s Mass (March 19th),1 The Ordinary Form provides two options: Mt 1:16, 18-21, 24a and Lk 2:41-51a; I refer to the first option.
 Extraordinary Form: Mt 1:18-21.
 Saint Joseph’s virtues appear in subtle but distinct relief: his humility, his justice or righteousness, his unwavering faith, his reverential fear of the Lord, his docility, his obedience, his courage, his chastity, and his promptness in the service of God.
 All these virtues gleam forth from the man without his uttering a single word.
 His interior silence was the nursery of prayer—the occasion of an intimate and vibrant relationship with the God of Israel.

 We call Saint Joseph, in hymns and in devotional prayers, the “comrade of angels” not only because of his angelic purity but also because, according to Saint Matthew’s account, angels were Saint Joseph’s counselors and guides.
 To Joseph the angel spoke in a dream the commands of God, and guided his steps in safeguarding the earthly life of the Lord Jesus Christ and of His most holy Mother.
 It is worth noting an important distinction in dignity between the immaculate Virgin and her humble spouse.
 Whereas the Archangel Gabriel appeared to Our Lady and solicited her affirmative reply to God’s plan of salvation, an unnamed angel appears to Saint Joseph, but only in a dream.
 This arrangement is significant: the Virgin Mary is requested to make a reply, namely to pronounce her fiat, thereby allowing the Incarnation to take place within her.
 Saint Joseph is neither consulted nor asked to fulfill a role.
 He is given a command and he fulfills it.

 The silence of Saint Joseph allowed God to speak to His saint and to be heard over the noise of the carpenter’s shop, over the haggling of customers and suppliers in Nazareth, where he plied his artisanship, over the multitude of taxpayers thronging into Bethlehem at the time of the census of Caesar Augustus, and over the foreign tongues that he would hear in Egypt.
-Joseph, the just man, distinguished himself by his intimate rapport with the Lord whom He served, for he obeyed the Father’s command to take to his home the Blessed Virgin, the living Tabernacle of the new and eternal covenant.
+Joseph, the just man, distinguished himself by his intimate rapport with the Lord whom he served, for he obeyed the Father’s command to take to his home the Blessed Virgin, the living tabernacle of the new and eternal covenant.
 Saint Joseph provided food, shelter, and a loving home for God the Son, and he protected the Mother of God from idle speculation and malicious gossip.
 The Fathers of the Church, beginning with Saint Irenæus of Lyons, maintain that Saint Joseph played an important role in keeping from the devil the secret of Christ’s virginal conception and virginal birth.
 The devil, although he knows more than we do, is not omniscient.
-God alone knows all things, and He kept from the devil the particulars of Our Savior’s conception and birth, lest the evil one try somehow to undermine God’s wise and loving plan for the redemption of our fallen human race.
+God alone knows all things, and He kept from the devil the particulars of our Savior’s conception and birth, lest the evil one try somehow to undermine God’s wise and loving plan for the redemption of our fallen human race.

 Among the early doctors of the Church, Saint Jerome is the staunchest defender of Saint Joseph’s honor and integrity.
-For he clarifies that Joseph feared to take Mary home as his wife not out of any fear that Our Lady had in any way sinned.
-Rather, Saint Joseph, the son of David, shared his royal ancestor’s fear of coming into overly close contact with the Tabernacle of the Lord.
+For he clarifies that Joseph feared to take Mary home as his wife not out of any fear that Our Lady had in any way sinned; rather, Saint Joseph, the son of David, shared his royal ancestor’s fear of coming into overly close contact with the Tabernacle of the Lord.
 “Who am I,” asked King David, “that the Ark of the Lord should come to me?”
 (2 Sam.
 6:9).

 Joseph, believing fully that Mary had conceived by the power of God’s Spirit, feared to bring her into his home lest he be overcome by the majesty of the divine mystery and overwhelmed by the presence of such sanctity.
 This is why he chose to honor Mary’s secret, not to expose her mystery.
 He decision not to bring her into his home was born not out of envy but out of reverential fear.
 In this view, Saint Jerome is supported by the Mellifluous Doctor, Saint Bernard of Clairvaux.